 FUEL YOUR WANDERLUST

-The world is a weird and wonderful place with so much to discover.
-If you enjoy learning about the world to inspire you to travel to new and faraway places, and experience different cultures, this wander-list of fascinating world trivia will satisfy that desire.
+The world is an amazing place with so much to discover.
+If you enjoy learning about the world to inspire travel to new places, to explore and experience different cultures, then you will delight in this list.

 After searching far and wide I’ve collated a plethora of random world trivia facts I’m going to share with you.
 Here you’ll find all sorts of interesting information on different countries, people, languages, food, wildlife, flying, tourism and so much more.

 So let’s have some fun and dive into these 101 gobsmacking world travel facts to fuel your wanderlust and thirst for world knowledge.

 1. Firstly, how many countries are there in the world?
 There is no straight forward answer to this.
 If you define all places that have land, population and government as a country, then including independent territories, colonies and observer states, the total countries in the world is 249.

 2. But the United Nations only recognises 195 of these countries.

 28. There is a city named Rome on every continent, except Antarctica.
 All roads really do lead to Rome.